rust-lang/cargo/src/doc/faq.md

   down fast.
 Also remember that not everybody has a high-speed, low-latency Internet connection.

-# Why build crates.io before Rust 1.0?

-One of Rust's greatest strengths is its thriving community, and Cargo is a key tool in helping it grow even further.
-A central repository like crates.io has always been part of Cargo's vision and by building it before Rust 1.0 we're able to flesh out bugs and streamline the experience for new 1.0 users.

-Crates may have difficulty publishing to the registry in the interim due to the language changing, invalidating all previously published versions.
-This is a transitionary pain which will not exist once Rust 1.0 is released.

 # Will Cargo work with C code (or other languages)?

 Yes!